MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-deploy-windows-agent-manually-scom-managed-instance.md

 monikerRange: '>=sc-om-2019'
 ---

-# Install Windows Agent Manually Using MOMAgent.msi
+# Install Windows Agent Manually Using MOMAgent.msi - Azure Monitor SCOM Managed Instance (preview)

 You can use MOMAgent.msi to deploy Azure Monitor SCOM Managed Instance (preview) agents from the command line or by manual installation.
 For a list of the supported operating system versions, see [System requirements](./connect-managed-instance-ops-console.md).

 Before you use either method to manually deploy the agent, ensure the following conditions are met: